 By the edge of the lake, children and adults alike can enjoy seeing the authentic replica of a Viking Ship "Freydis Joanna", built at the Viking Ship Museum in Roskilde, Denmark.
 At the other edge of the lake stands the Dagmar Pioneer Church, named after Queen Dagmar, a beloved Danish Queen from the early 1200s.
 This smaller scale replica seats twenty-four people and is used for weddings, baptisms, and other special occasions.

 Staff who are dressed in traditional costumes conduct interpretive tours of the Museum and Gardens.
 Visitors are welcome to sample authentic Danish dishes in the Coffee House (licensed), buy something special in the gift shop, wander the picturesque grounds, bring their own picnic, or join in the celebration of special events such as Aebleskiver & Jam Day and Viking Day.
-Private function bookings are also available-contact the manager for details: (email@example.com or 403-728-0019).
+The grounds and buildings are available for bookinds and are a beautiful place for weddings, reninions, etc. Contact email@example.com or 403-728-0019.